vmm86/email-template-jinja2-renderer/README.md

     [
         // Every child dictionary is one row in a table, that holds one or many posters of events {
+            // Overall number of cells to be rendered within one row "cells_number": 2,
-            // Additional buttons may be renderer above or beyond posters:
+            // Additional buttons may be rendered above or beyond posters:
             // "top"
             // "bottom"
-            "buttons": "bottom",
+            "buttons": "top",
             // A list of dictionaries with attributes of each event "events":
             [